-Here are our most common questions.
+Here are the answers to our most commonly asked questions.
 If you cannot find what you're looking for - please just contact us.

 Do I need a license to ride a Dyson e-bike?

-The Bondi II step-through, Tilba and 26-inch folding are equipped with a 200 Watt motor making them legal under earlier laws.
+The Bondi step-through and Tilba models are equipped with a 200 Watt motor making them legal under earlier laws.

 How heavy are the bikes?